netlify/staticgen/content/projects/intu-dev.md

 1. Standards Based / Pug
 1. SEO
-2.  native Custom Elements/standard Web Components
+2. Custom Elements
 2. CRUD | ViewModel
 2. built in user auth
 2. FTS and SQL
-2. keyboard driven (arrow up WebComps))
+2. keyboard driven (F12 Custom Elements in v1.1))
 2. cross platform / mobile from single code base

 ### Easy

 In WebAdmin, you can edit screen app or content using markdown or pug - which won't let you pages become broken.
-It also can leverage  native Custom Elements/standard Web Components and use any framework.
+It also can leverage  Custom Elements and use any framework.
 It allows you clone existing pages to write another post/page, upload images, custom write own layout in pug, etc. Any app that you can write or use in HTML, .js/.ts or css/SASS can leverage INTUITION.DEV.
 Since it is only CSS/.js/HTML there is almost no learning curve.
 If you need to catch up, we recommend this book: ‘Design and Build Websites’ by Jon Duckett.

 # Documentation